Classification of non-Kahler surfaces and locally conformally Kahler geometry: Barlet spaces

-\proof By Bishop's theorem (\cite{_Bishop:conditions_}), a Hausdorff limit of a family of compact complex subvarieties is complex if its Hermitian volume stays bounded.
-Since the space of closed subvarieties with Hausdorff topology is compact, this implies that the set of closed compact $k$-dimensional subvarietes with volume bounded by a constant $C\in \R$ is compact.
+\proof By Bishop's theorem (\cite{_Bishop:conditions_}), a (Gromov-)Hausdorff limit of a family of compact complex subvarieties is complex if its Hermitian volume stays bounded.
+Since the space of closed subvarieties in $M$ with (Gromov-)Hausdorff topology is compact, this implies that the set of closed compact $k$-dimensional subvarieties with volume bounded by a constant $C\in \R$ is compact.

 Therefore, to prove compactness it would suffice to show that the volume $\Vol(S)$ is constant as a function of $[S]\in Z$.